classicmanogna-creator/first-repo/README.md

 This repository was created as a part of learning git and github.

-I'm now making changes directly on github platform and not locally.
+I'm now making changes directly on Github platform and not locally.